Skip to content

 NATS is also used for the real-time status SSE stream: the engine publishes state transitions and the API relays them to connected clients.

-Engine Runtime (metis-engine-generic)
+Engine Runtime

 The execution layer.
 A single binary that:

-1. Subscribes to the run.submit.<engine_name> NATS topic
+1. Subscribes to the run.submit.<engine_name> topic

-2. Reads engine.yaml on startup to build its configuration
+2. Reads engine-config.yaml on startup

 3. On receiving a run message: